folio-org/perf-testing/workflows-scripts/data-import/AllTypes_import/README.md

 - mod-search

 ## Usage
-- Prepare files with proper naming: bib_Create should be included to the file name for MARC BIB Create holdings_Create should be included to the file name for MARC Holdings Create authority_Create should be included to the file name for MARC Authority Create
+- Prepare files with proper naming.
+Do not use dashes (-) in file names: bib_Create should be included to the file name for MARC BIB Create holdings_Create should be included to the file name for MARC Holdings Create authority_Create should be included to the file name for MARC Authority Create